RajaJaganathan/express-error-handling/README.md

 );

 ```

-Here we'll take a look into 3 approaches such as novice, advanced and pro version of user's registration api.
+We will demonstrate 3 approaches such as novice, advanced and pro version of user's registration api.

 ## Novice approach